ltomecak100/information-system-design-tubla/README.md

 This repository contains an academic project developed as part of the **Information Systems Design** course at the Faculty of Organization and Informatics.

 The project focuses on analyzing and designing an information system for a manufacturing company called *Tubla d.o.o.*.
 The goal was to model business processes, define system components, and design the structure of a production subsystem.
+This is a team project so I wasn't the only person doing it.

 ## Note